ShatrovOA/dtFFT/docs/usage.rst

   - Backward FFT in Z direction
   - Transpose from Z to X
   - Backward 2D FFT in X-Y directions
+- If using FFT with Y-slab:

+  - Backward 2D FFT in Y-Z directions
+  - Transpose from Y to X
+  - Backward FFT in X direction

 .. note::